xiaowang1105/algorithms-in-python/README.md

 * Running Time: $T(n)= O(n{\log n})\,\!$

 ### 1.3 - Maximum Subarray [Link](https://en.wikipedia.org/wiki/Maximum_subarray_problem)
-The maximum subarray problem is the task of finding the contiguous subarray within a one-dimensional array, a[1...n], of numbers which has the largest sum.
+The maximum subarray problem is the task of finding the contiguous subarray within a one-dimensional array, a[1...n], of numbers which has the largest sum. <br>
 <strong>Key idea</strong> <br>
 If we use the divide and conquer strategy, if the array is A[low..high] and the middle point is represented as mid.
 A[i..j]is what we want to calcualte.
 A[i..j] has to be one of the three cases:<br>
 - A[i..j] belongs to A[low..mid]